-Washington General Service (WGS) - the system of personnel administration that applies to classified employees or positions which are not overtime exempt and which do not meet the definition of manager found in RCW 41.06.022.
+Washington General Service (WGS) - System of personnel administration that applies to classified employees or positions under the jurisdiction of Chapter 41.06 RCW which are not exempt under RCW 41.06.070 and do not meet the definition of manager found in RCW 41.06.022.

-Washington Management Service (WMS) - the system of personnel administration that applies to classified managerial employees or positions.
+Washington Management Service (WMS) - System of personnel administration that applies to positions that meet the definition of manager as defined in RCW 41.06.022.